GianlucaStarke/JavaScript-Functions/README.md

 # JavaScript-Funcions

-Function I use in my codes and I'd like to share.
-Not all of them are completed or working properly.
-Some functions may require other functions.
+\tFunction I use in my codes and I'd like to share.
+Not all of them are completed or working properly.\n Some functions may require other functions.
 It will be displayed at the top of the file if another function is needed.

 <hr>